Kilij Arslan II: Reign

 In 1159, the Byzantine emperor Manuel I Komnenos marched back to Constantinople from Syria through the lands of the Sultanate despite having been denied passage.
-At Kotyaion Kilij Arslan’s forces responded and inflicted a defeat on the emperor.
+At Kotyaion Kilij’s forces responded and inflicted a defeat on the emperor.
 The scale of the battle is impossible to determine from surviving sources, but shortly thereafter Manuel made reprisal raids against Seljuk territories.
-Kilij Arslan then sacked Laodikeia and the emperor planned a major campaign against Iconium (Konya).
-In 1160, Manuel's nephew John Contostephanus defeated Kilij Arslan, and the sultan travelled to Constantinople in a show of submission either in late 1160 or 1161.
+Kilij then sacked Laodikeia and the emperor planned a major campaign against Iconium (Konya).
+In 1160, Manuel's nephew John Contostephanus defeated Kilij, and the sultan travelled to Constantinople in a show of submission either in late 1160 or 1161.

-As Arnold of Lübeck reports in his Chronica Slavorum, he was present at the meeting of Henry the Lion with Kilij-Arslan during the former's pilgrimage to Jerusalem in 1172.
+As Arnold of Lübeck reports in his Chronica Slavorum, he was present at the meeting of Henry the Lion with Kilij during the former's pilgrimage to Jerusalem in 1172.
 When they met near Tarsus, the sultan embraced and kissed the German duke, reminding him that they were blood cousins ('amplexans et deosculans eum, dicens, eum consanguineum suum esse').
-When the duke asked for details of this relationship, Kilij Arslan informed him that 'a noble lady from the land of Germans married a king of Russia who had a daughter by her; this daughter's daughter arrived to our land, and I descend from her.'
+When the duke asked for details of this relationship, Kilij informed him that 'a noble lady from the land of Germans married a king of Russia who had a daughter by her; this daughter's daughter arrived to our land, and I descend from her.'

 Sultan Kilij Arslan II enthroned in a tile from Alaeddin Palace, Konya, 1156-92.

-In 1173, Kilij Arslan, now at peace with the Byzantines, allied with Nur ad-Din against Mosul.
-The peace treaty with the Byzantines lasted until 1175, when Kilij Arslan refused to hand over to Manuel the territory conquered from the Danishmends, although both sides had for some time been building up their fortifications and armies in preparation for a renewed war.
-Kilij Arslan tried to negotiate, but Manuel invaded the sultanate in 1176, intending to capture Iconium itself.
-Kilij Arslan was able to defeat Emperor Manuel I Komnenos's army at the Battle of Myriokephalon, the Sultan forced the emperor to negotiate a fragile peace.
+In 1173, Kilij, now at peace with the Byzantines, allied with Nur ad-Din against Mosul.
+The peace treaty with the Byzantines lasted until 1175, when Kilij refused to hand over to Manuel the territory conquered from the Danishmends, although both sides had for some time been building up their fortifications and armies in preparation for a renewed war.
+Kilij tried to negotiate, but Manuel invaded the sultanate in 1176, intending to capture Iconium itself.
+He was able to defeat Emperor Manuel I Komnenos's army at the Battle of Myriokephalon, the Sultan forced the emperor to negotiate a fragile peace.

-In 1179, Kilij Arslan captured and held to ransom Henry I, the renowned count of Champagne, who was returning overland from a visit to Jerusalem.
+In 1179, Kilij captured and held to ransom Henry I, the renowned count of Champagne, who was returning overland from a visit to Jerusalem.
 The ransom was paid by the Byzantine Emperor and Henry was released, but died soon afterwards.

-In 1179, Pope Alexander III wrote to Kilij Arslan, whom he had heard was interested in converting to Christianity and desired information.
+The same year, Pope Alexander III wrote to Kilij, whom he had heard was interested in converting to Christianity and desired information.
 According to the German chronicler Otto of Sankt Blasien, writing about thirty years later, the sultan also reached out at the same time to the Emperor Frederick Barbarossa, seeking a marriage with the emperor's daughter, Beatrice.
-According to Otto, Kilij Arslan offered to convert to Christianity along with his subjects.
+According to Otto, Kilij offered to convert to Christianity along with his subjects.
 Frederick agreed to the marriage, but Beatrice died before it could take place.
-It is probable that Kilij Arslan's overtures to pope and emperor were less about religion than about counterbalancing the Byzantines by pursuing warm relations with the west.
+It is probable that Kilij's overtures to pope and emperor were less about religion than about counterbalancing the Byzantines by pursuing warm relations with the west.

+Kilij destroyed the city walls of Edessa in 1179, taking the remaining populace into captivity.